drdeford/drdeford.github.io/_pages/Research.md

 <bold><H4> Statistics, Optimization, and Computation</H4></bold>
 <ol>
-<li></li><a href="https://arxiv.org/abs/2505.03992">Algorithmic Accountability in Small Data: Sample-Size-Induced Bias Within Classification Metrics</a>, with J. Briscoe, G. Kepler, and A. Gebremedhin, AISTATS25, (2025). </li>
+<li><a href="https://arxiv.org/abs/2505.03992">Algorithmic Accountability in Small Data: Sample-Size-Induced Bias Within Classification Metrics</a>, with J. Briscoe, G. Kepler, and A. Gebremedhin, AISTATS25, (2025). </li>
 <li> <a href="https://arxiv.org/abs/2303.02942">Does the first-serving team have
 a structural advantage in pickleball?</a>, with S. Ethier, AMS Contemporary Mathematics Series, (to appear 2024). </li>